niqdev/scala-fp/docs/fp-intro.md

 * [Phantom Types in Scala](https://blog.codecentric.de/en/2016/02/phantom-types-scala)

-A literal number is an `Int` in two worlds: at run􏰀time, where it has an actual value and methods that can be called, and at compile ti􏰀me, where the compiler uses the type to calculate which pieces of code work together and to search for implicits
+A literal number is an `Int` in two worlds: at runtime, where it has an actual value and methods that can be called, and at compile time, where the compiler uses the type to calculate which pieces of code work together and to search for implicits

 ```scala mdoc
 val number = 42